 If you have a reliable and safe source of city water, you’re probably okay with a standard filter or perhaps nothing at all.

-BUT, if you fit any of the following:
+But if you fit any of the following:

 - Have a questionable city water source